thednp/domparser/README.md

 // import Parser or getAttributes only import { Parser, getAttributes, tokenize } from "@thednp/domparser/parser"

-// import Dom only
+// import Dom / createDocument only
-import { Dom } from "@thednp/domparser/dom"
+import { Dom, createDocument } from "@thednp/domparser/dom"

 // import sanitization only
 import { encodeEntities, sanitizeUrl, sanitizeAttrValue  } from "@thednp/domparser/sanitize"